Zverev collapses to defeat by relentless Chung

 Despite winning the first and third sets with some stunning tennis, however, the 20-year-old could not shake off the relentless Chung and ended up caving in 5-7 7-6(3) 2-6 6-3 6-0.

-A match that had begun with Zverev playing exemplary tennis ended with him complaining about the light and smashing rackets.
+A match that had started with a razor-sharp Zverev playing exemplary tennis ended with him complaining about the light and smashing rackets in rage.

 Zverev, for all the hype and victories over Novak Djokovic and Roger Federer in Masters Series finals last year, has still not gone beyond the fourth round of a grand slam.